acil-bwh/bayes_traj/paper.md

 the most suitable number of subgroups (trajectories) in the data, the distinct patterns of change characterizing each trajectory, and the most likely assignment of study participants to trajectories.
-Methods of trajectory analysis have been applied to a wide range of fields including pyschology, criminology, behavioral research, and epidemiology.
-(These methods are distinct from those that track people, animials, vehicles, and natural phenomena -- also referred to as trajectory analysis -- and which have their own dedicated set of techniques and frameworks.
+Methods of trajectory analysis have been applied to a wide range of fields including psychology, criminology, behavioral research, and epidemiology.
+(These methods are distinct from those that track people, animals, vehicles, and natural phenomena -- also referred to as trajectory analysis -- and which have their own dedicated set of techniques and frameworks.
 See, e.g., [@shenk2021traja] and [@viera2023pactus]).

-Although trajectory analysis has been applied in mutiple domains, the motivation for developing **bayes_traj** has been to improve our understanding of heterogeneity in the context of chronic obstructive pulmonary disease (COPD), a
+Although trajectory analysis has been applied in multiple domains, the motivation for developing **bayes_traj** has been to improve our understanding of heterogeneity in the context of chronic obstructive pulmonary disease (COPD), a